marctorsoc/marctorsoc.github.io/_posts/2021-06-12-use-python-without-installing-on-windows.md

 How come?
 This is just a few lines of code!
 Well, the reason is we are using `pandas`, a Python library that can do many other things, but absolutely not required for this trivial task.
-Let's do everything with standard library Python and remove the dependency:
+Let's do everything with the Python standard library and remove the dependency:

  ```python